ry4ngch/React-Boilerplates/README.md

 - No additional components, JS, or CSS files
 - SCSS files are provided but mostly empty to allow you to start with a clean slate

-This version is suitable for developers who want to start with a clean slate, without any pre-configured components or styling.
+This version is suitable for starting with a clean slate, without any pre-configured components or styling.

-### 2. react_basic - React with Bootstrap, Custom Navbar, and CSS
+### 2. `react_basic` - React with Bootstrap, Custom Navbar, and CSS

 `react_basic` is a more advanced setup that includes: